Mission & Vision

-Since that time, Shore now provides a comprehensive array of services including small, scattered, integrated living arrangements, vocational center, senior and adult day programs, early intervention, in-home respite care, and Home Based Support and service facilitation.
-Over 400 individuals receive services annually throughout the North Shore and Chicagoland area.
+Since that time, Shore now provides a comprehensive array of services including small, scattered, integrated living arrangements, vocational center, senior and adult day programs, Clinical Services, and Home Based Support and service facilitation.
+Nearly 400 individuals receive services annually throughout the North Shore and Chicagoland area.

 It was Thomas and Lois Lloyd’s vision that allowed these children and adults the opportunity to reach their full potential as citizens of our community.
 For this, Shore will be eternally grateful for the Lloyd’s unrelenting spirit and dedication to helping individuals with intellectual and other developmental disabilities.

 Please consider including Shore Community Services in your will and estate planning.